mgomez05/EngineeringChallenge/backend/README.md

 - `prismaUtils.ts` - Contains the `getPrismaClient()` function, which helps initialize the prisma client and provide a single point of truth for accessing the prisma client throughout the backend
 - `machineHealth.ts` - Contains the logic for the old `POST /machine-health` endpoint provided by BellSant
   - **NOTE:** The `POST /machine-health` endpoint is not accessible in my version of the backend API

+### About Prisma

+- Prisma is an ORM library in Node.js and TypeScript used for accessing a database.
+Multiple databases are supported, but this project uses a Postgresql database.
+(The database type is specified in `prisma/schema.prisma`)
+- Extensive knowledge of prisma is not needed for this project, but you can find more information here if you'd like to learn: https://www.prisma.io/